What is Intimacy and Relationship Coaching?

 I encourage you to contact me to schedule your completely confidential and complimentary session here.

 While I believe that sex and intimacy can be two separate components of healthy adult relationships, I believe the two are intrinsically linked; therefore, I do not usually make obvious distinctions between the two.
 However, if you know that you are seeking instruction related strictly to sexual topics (outside of or apart from relationship coaching), you may request a complimentary introduction to advanced sex and pleasure education here.

 ♥I believe in the fundamental goodness of all humans’ sexuality and in the indispensable birthright of all people to accept and embrace their sexuality.♥

 ** I am not a medical professional.

 My coaching style is not prescriptive.
 Rather, it is collaborative and peer-based.
 I am not a medical professional, guru, or magician.
-My client is in charge.
-My client sets their own coaching goals and their own desired outcomes.
-As your coach, I will provide thoughtful and action-provoking questions and offer expert guidance as well accountability and encouragement as requested by each client.
+My client is in charge of their sessions.
+You will set your own coaching goals and your own desired outcomes.
+As your coach, I will provide thoughtful and action-provoking questions and offer expert guidance as well accountability and encouragement as requested.